ansonlowzf/sinno-nextmui5/posts/sintered-stone-vs-quartz-stone.md

 ## Is there a better solution to cover up the UV light weakness?

-The sintered stone was invented around 2012 (to be confirmed, no information available yet.
-We see Dekton by Cosentino promote sintered on the year) to provide a better solution.
+The sintered stone was invented around 2012 (to be confirmed, no information available yet) to provide a better solution.

-Sintered stone has all the quartz stone advantages above but with higher heat resistance up to 300°C.

-It's invulnerable to sunlight (UV Ray) and can use for outdoor purposes like porcelain tiles we often use.
+Sintered stone has all the quartz stone advantages above and It's invulnerable to sunlight (UV Ray) and can use for outdoor purposes like porcelain tiles we often use.

 Since it looks like porcelain and some manufacturing technologies are overlapping, people often call it porcelain slab.
 Some companies call it an ultra-compact stone or compact stone.

 We name it Moca Compact stone [link]

+## The sintered stone heat resistance

+Sintered stone can resist heat up to 300 degree celsius.

 ## Is the sintered stone the perfect stone solution?